intro to natural light

 4 hours of work per week

 Students should have a solid understanding of the exposure triangle and working knowledge of shooting in manual mode.
-You will need a camera, a fixed aperture lens and a 5 in 1 reflector.
+You will need a camera, and a fixed aperture lens.
 We spend a lot of time evaluating the color temperature of available light and setting in camera white balance.
 If your camera doesn’t have Kelvin capabilities, I suggest an Expo Disc, a Gray Card or equivalent.
 While you can take this course with or without human models, you’ll get the most out of this class if you have access to (a patient) one so that we can assess the quality of light and skin tones.
 Weeks 3 and 4 are spent outside so please take your location and the season into consideration.
 I do encourage daily shooting.

 Lisa Harrison enjoys lifestyle photography with bright clean processing and natural skin tones but equally loves black and whites.
 Living in Vermont with her husband, two children, and black lab Lucy, Lisa loves skiing and boating.
 Family, friends, Starbucks, her camera and computer are among her list of must haves.
 Her portfolio is available here.

 The following photographers also participate in discussions and provide assignment critiques as teaching assistants: Jodi Arego, Kristen Ryan and Heather Lazark

 A number of course alumni are invited to engage in discussion, share insight with students, and provide feedback and encouragement throughout the course.